 Greek Revival Architecture in Ann Arbor Michigan

-Michigan was settled right when Greek Revival Architecture was becoming popular.
+Michigan was settled when Greek Revival Architecture was becoming popular.
 There are a lot of Greek Revival houses in Michigan.

 Washtenaw County takes in the city of Ann Arbor.
 Their county government website includes several pages on Greek Revival Architecture in Washtenaw County.
 That website lists 28 houses.